 Alabama Gulf Seafood isn’t just great to eat—it’s fun to catch!

 If you’ve ever been deep-sea fishing along Alabama’s Gulf Coast, you know what a fantastic experience it can be.
-But for the landlubbers out there who’ve never been deep-sea fishing, it can feel like the sort of thing that’s out too complicated or too difficult to try.
+But for the landlubbers out there who’ve never been deep-sea fishing, it can feel like the sort of thing that’s too complicated or too difficult to try.

 That’s why we’d recommend getting your feet wet (literally) with an experienced fishing guide on one of Alabama’s charter boats.
 Captain Troy Frady of Distraction Charters in Orange Beach was kind enough to give us a rundown of just about everything you need to know before embarking on your maiden voyage.